 Which neighborhood do you live in?
 Do you rent or own?
 In Miami only?
 I guess I live primarily on the top two floors of the Continuum in Miami-Beach.
 I also have a small 2-bedroom apartment on Brickell, but I am hardly there.
 My parents have a, I guess you would call it a "compound", on the water in Coral Gables, which I sometimes stay.
 I also technically own an apartment complex in Little River and a few in the ghetto part of the Grove, but those are only investment properties and I try not to go to those neighborhoods too often.

 What are you saving for right now?
 Right now my brother and I are part-owners of a Gulfstream.
-I'd like to eventually have my own since we sometimes run into scheduling conflicts and one of us is forced to charter, which looks bad.
+I'd like to eventually have my own since we sometimes run into scheduling conflicts and one of us is forced to charter, which, you know, defeats the purpose of owning your own Gulfstream in the first place and looks bad.